MSFT

 • Clothing and footwear – incorrect clothing and/or footwear could easily lead to sub-maximal efforts and therefore worthless data.

-In the study conducted by Cooper et al., (2005) (1), the authors explain that all the previous research used correlation statistics instead of agreement statistics.
+In the study conducted by Cooper et al. (2005) (1), the authors explain all the previous research used correlation statistics instead of agreement statistics.
 In these circumstances, when measuring both test repeatability and test validity, agreement statistics should be used (10, 11).
-The results of their investigation concluded that whilst the multistage fitness test possesses sufficient repeatability, it is not a valid predictor of VO₂ max.
+The results of their investigation concluded that whilst the Multistage Fitness Test possesses sufficient repeatability, it is not a valid predictor of VO₂ max.
 Consequently, according to the latest research, the multistage fitness test is not a valid predictor of VO₂ max.

 Whilst the test itself is sufficiently reliable when performed correctly, it is however subject to several weaknesses.